Funded separately to Hull Maritime, Hull City Council is embarking on transforming Queens Gardens.

 A long-term vision

-Hull City Council has been working on a long-term plan for Queens Gardens to improve the space to make it more flexible and accessible as well as the increase the biodiversity.
+Hull City Council has a long-term plan for Queens Gardens to improve the space to make it more flexible and accessible as well as increasing the biodiversity.
 Bespoke art will also be incorporated into the plans to raise awareness of its rich maritime links.

 Queens Gardens, designed by Sir Fredrick Gibberd, has become a popular area recognised for its long vista, but many visitors do not realise that they are walking in what was once the largest dock in UK.